AlainParadis/HEAL610/lit-review.md

 -   Case studies from Queensland University of Technology’s Design Futures initiative demonstrate that co-governed WIL committees—comprising 40% industry representatives, 30% faculty, 20% students, and 10% administrators—increase partnership longevity by 63% compared to top-down models."
 -   Communication strategies: Broadcasting WIL messages and best practices to all stakeholders is crucial {% cite ferns_driving_2016 %}, {% cite bendermacher_unravelling_2017 %}, {% cite pundyke_change_2020 %}
 -   More on stakeholder communication: {% cite cooper_university_2016 %}
--   If WIL is organized in a siloed manner, there's a risk that participation is compartmentalized by role.
-As a result, input and feedback may be provided at cross-purposes.
-It is best to accept each stakeholder's contributions, even if they don't align with their typical responsibilities.
-For example, an employer may design an assessment task, or a student may provide new ideas for teaching practice {% cite ferns_engaging_2021 %}.
 <!-- -   {% cite kang_guiding_2022 %}: an emergent, iterative application of Kotter’s change model. -->
 -   {% cite davis_work_2014 %}
 - Kezar has alot to say about [leading change in HE](https://scholar.google.ca/citations?user=LF9HFAQAAAAJ&hl=en&inst=8545375229648679180&oi=sra)